-You are responsible for paying the applicable Copayment and/or Coinsurance described in the Payment Information - Outpatient Prescription Drugs table or Schedule of Benefits - Outpatient Prescription Drugs.
+You are responsible for paying the Annual Deductible stated in Section 5, Payment Terms & Features table before Benefits for Prescription Drug Products under this section are available to you.
+Additionally, you are responsible for paying the Coinsurance described in the Schedule of Benefits - Outpatient Prescription Drugs.

 You are not responsible for paying a Copayment and/or Coinsurance for Preventive Care Medications.